 Many Medellin Guru readers have been asking for services to help with relocation.
 So, we offer a number of services.

-We partnered to offer visa, health insurance, real estate and furnished rental services to foreigners to help with relocation:
+We now have partnered to offer visa, health insurance, real estate and Spanish school services to foreigners to help with relocation:

 - Visa services with Expatgroup.co